 Calcium for Health (01)

-Will Calcium Supplements Create Kidney Stones?
-From Dr. Weil
+From Dr. Weil: Will Calcium Supplements Create Kidney Stones?

 This is a useful question and answer on the Dr. Weil health site.
 It explains the interaction between calcium and kidney stones, and says it is OK to take a calcium supplement as long as they are taken with lunch and dinner and some other dietary suggestions are followed.
 The site states that calcium supplements and foods high in calcium don't cause kidney stones-"Researchers believe that calcium from food binds with oxalate in the intestine which cannot absorb the combination.
 The calcium oxalate then is eliminated with fecal matter.
 This lowers the amount of calcium and oxalate your body otherwise would have to eliminate in urine and prevents crystallization of calcium oxalate in the kidneys," the site says.
 Very informative information on calcium and kidney stones here.